RobotAnna/DBT-demo/README.md

 <img src="/assets/Design.This_demo.png" alt="Simplified warehouse design"/>

 1. STAGED
-An ingestion framework already exists.
-The delivered data would already be loaded in the Staging area (partitioned by day) in a parquet file.
-Postgres accesses the staged data via a foreign table.
+For this project --> assume an ingestion framework already exists, and the raw data is loaded into the Staged schema.
 2. CLEANED
 Cleaning (normalization, flitering, cleaning) is done.
 Features may be derived.
 Columns may be renamed.
 Data is kept in its original format.
 Data sources are kept separated.
 3. TRANSFORMED
 Data is transformed into facts and dimensions.
 Data sources are combined.
 Calculations &/or aggregations are created.
-PURPOSELY OMITTED, to minimize complexity:
+4. PURPOSELY OMITTED, to minimize complexity:
 Historical records and slowly changing dimensions.
 In a real warehouse each table has a load_date column.
 Typically the intermediate layer contains multiple records per item, with different load_dates -- the historical records.
 And unless there is a specific requirement to track the changes of an entity over time, the data mart / presentation layer contains only the current record for each entity.

-A typical complete data warehouse would have more sections.
+A typical complete data warehouse would have more layers.
 Historical changes are handled, hashes may be included as indexes.
-Calculations and aggregations are done in separate layers.
+Calculations and aggregations are usually separated into different layers, and the presentation / semantic model / tabular model is likely done in a different tool such as Power BI Service, Azure Analysis Service.
 <img src="/assets/Design.Typical_warehouse.png" alt="Typical full warehouse"/>

-Typical naming convention for staged area:
+Typical naming convention for staged area are parquet files, partitioned by year/month/day:
 * src/sal/year/month/day/amazon_orders.parquet
 * src/ref/year/month/day/india_states.parquet
-Parquet files, partitioned by year/month/day.

-Cleaning area typically has data sources still separated (eg. by database schema).
+In the Cleaning area, the data from each source is usually still separated from each other.

-Modelling area would have transformed data and calculations.
+Modelling area would have combined data, which is transformed.
+Calculations are done.

 Presentation area would have aggregations and derived KPIs.